MaayanLab/biojupies/README.md

 7. [References](#references)

 ## What is BioJupies?
 BioJupies is a web server which allows users to automatically generate Jupyter Notebooks from RNA-seq datasets through an intuitive interface, with no knowledge of coding required.
-The BioJupies can be accessed for free from http://biojupies.cloud.
+It can be accessed for free from http://biojupies.cloud.
 ![Screenshot of the BioJupies website landing page.](img/website.png)

 ## How can I generate a notebook using BioJupies?